gbroques/ose-workbench-platform/README.md

 Makes a new `BoxModel` model class.

 For more information, see [Model Classes](https://ose-workbench-platform.readthedocs.io/en/latest/pages/pattern_catalog/model_classes.html) in the docs.

+#### part-feature (pf)
+Within the repository of a workbench, run the `osewb make part-feature` command to make a new **Part Feature creation function**.

+For example,

+    osewb make part-feature my_box

+Makes a new `create_my_box` part feature creation function using the `MyBoxModel` class.

+For more information, see [Part Feature Sub-package](https://ose-workbench-platform.readthedocs.io/en/latest/pages/pattern_catalog/workbench_package.html#part-feature-sub-package) in the docs.

+#### command
+Within the repository of a workbench, run the `osewb make command` command to make a new **Command Class**.

+For example,

+    osewb make command AddBox

+Makes a new `AddBoxCommand` class.

+For more information, see [Command Classes](https://ose-workbench-platform.readthedocs.io/en/latest/pages/pattern_catalog/command_classes.html) in the docs.

 ### browse
 OSE Workbench Platform includes a `browse` covenience command for opening documentation and coverage reports in a web browser.